Environment

 Aluminium can play a vital role in enabling a circular economy, reducing emissions and waste.
 Recycling aluminium avoids 95% of the energy and emissions generated from producing virgin metal.
 With a high raw material value and their relative simplicity to recycle, when collected and processed, metal beverage cans contribute to a sustainable, closed-loop system.
 Promoting industry-wide recycling and the use of recycled content represents a critical factor in the achievement of our Scope 3 GHG emissions reduction targets.

 Achieving global decarbonisation requires industry-wide action.
 To drive an increase in the recycled content in our products, we partner with both suppliers and customers.
 Together, we’ve identified several strategic initiatives to lower emissions.
 These include reducing material usage, lightweighting aluminium without compromising quality and optimising logistics to lower fuel consumption.
-Our procurement strategy and collaboration with suppliers have helped us to achieve some of the highest rates of recycled aluminium in our cans – an average of 79% as of 2023.
+Our procurement strategy and collaboration with suppliers have helped us to achieve a high recycled aluminium content in our beverage cans – an average of 78% in 2024.

 Europe